 The City classifies its fair value measurements within the fair value hierarchy established by accounting principles generally accepted in the United States of America.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are prices quoted in active markets for those securities; Level 2 inputs are significant other observable inputs using a matrix pricing technique; and Level 3 inputs are significant unobservable inputs.
 Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.
 The inputs and methodologies used for valuing investment securities are not necessarily an indication of risk associated with investing in those securities.
-The City has the following recurring fair value measurements as of June 30, 2018:
+The City only has money market funds as of June 30, 2019, which are not measured at fair value and are excluded from the fair value hierarchy.